 Some mud tires and wheel configurations are not street legal.
 Buyers must check their local laws and talk to a tire specialist about whether the tires they plan to buy can be driven on public roads.

-Construction: Most off-road and mud tires use bias-ply construction rather than the radial construction commonly used in all-terrain tires.
+Most off-road and mud tires use bias-ply construction rather than the radial construction commonly used in all-terrain tires.
 Bias-ply tires are more flexible than radials and give better traction in off-road conditions.

-Lugs: Large, wide rubber treads, much more widely spaced than on off-road or road tires, dig in and grip the terrain to provide plenty of traction even in a swampy situation.
+Large, wide rubber treads, much more widely spaced than on off-road or road tires, dig in and grip the terrain to provide plenty of traction even in a swampy situation.

-Sidewalls: Mud tires should have sturdy, reinforced sidewalls – at least three-ply – to prevent punctures from sharp rocks or ruptures due to stress.
+Mud tires should have sturdy, reinforced sidewalls – at least three-ply – to prevent punctures from sharp rocks or ruptures due to stress.
 A lug pattern (biters) on the sidewall of the mud tire provides additional grip, especially when climbing out of deep, muddy wallows or along ledges and shelves.
 These lugs can also protect the sidewall from being punctured by sharp rocks.

-Treads: You want treads that resist punctures.
+A flat tire can be a real drag, so you want treads that resist punctures.
 A six-ply tread is the minimum thickness for a mud tire.
 Some of the thickest tires advertise eight- or ten-ply treads.
 Also, the aggressive, deep tread patterns on mud tires are designed to not only prevent mud from caking the tire but also to fling away water, rocks, and other debris that can cause traction problems.
 Many mud tires are made of softer rubber to grip better in slippery situations, but it tends to wear down more quickly.
 If you plan to drive the vehicle on pavement, look for tires with stiffer rubber and enough reinforcement in the tread materials to slow down the wear caused by time spent on paved roads.

 Check the load range.
 A tire’s load range – how much weight it can safely carry, including the weight of the vehicle – is marked on the sidewall of mud tires.
 Higher load ratings generally mean a sturdier tire, but it might not perform as well in muddy situations as a tire with a lower load rating.